EpiGardenia/Renovation/README.md

 When the core data has been updated,  `controllerDidChangeContent`  will be called, and pass the change to `@Published`, so `RenovationView` get updated. (reactive)

+### In-App-Purchase
+The project choose one non-consumble product as example.
+With configuration of *.storekit, and change in Edit Scheme.
+It is possible to simulate purchase with Xcode.

+As well with a UI to show available products.

+### Ask for Review
+If the user is active using the app (t.e.x. purchased and having more than 5 projects) Then we ask for review upon start.
+Tool: SKStoreReviewController API

 ## Credits
 Thanks for the teaching of Paul Hudson in *Hacking With Swift*